tjarrettveracode/veracode-policy-examples/contributing.md

 ## Adding to the List

-- We welcome open source projects that use the Veracode APIs and/or work with Veracode data (e.g. detailedreport XML or Findings API JSON).
-Submissions will be reviewed for API usage and completeness of functionality.
-- Please add the content to the `README.md` file and make sure that the edited list is in alphabetical order.
-- Submit a pull request.
+- We welcome sample policy contributions that don't duplicate other policies already submitted.
+- We welcome pull requests against existing sample policies.
+- To add a policy, construct it in the Veracode Platform, then download the policy definition using the [Veracode Policy API](https://help.veracode.com/go/c_policy_rest_api).
+- Submit a pull request adding the policy JSON file and a pointer in the README.md file with a description of the policy.

 ## Removing from the List